Skip to main content

 Inheritance of Class Attributes and Methods

-is a feature where one class inherits the attributes and methods of another class.
+Inheritance is a feature that allows one class to receive the attributes and methods of another class.

-This allows reusing and extending existing code, thereby enhancing programming efficiency.
+This enables the reuse and extension of existing code, improving programming efficiency.

 In Python, inheritance is implemented by specifying the parent class inside parentheses when defining a new class.